The Bloody Mary Show

-The Bloody Mary Show is a multi-award-winning British comedy web series produced and written by director Darren Chadwick-Hussein.
+The Bloody Mary Show is a British comedy web series produced and written by director Darren Chadwick-Hussein.
 The series is broadcast on the internet and premiered on 7 September 2012.
 So far, seven episodes of season one have been made, with season two under development.
 The show can be found distributed across the web including on Blip and YouTube.
 The Bloody Mary Show follows a group of unconventional ghouls, who can be summoned from the afterlife by the living or are sent to haunt them.
 The show focuses on main character Bloody Mary and her friends, Abdabs, Malevolent and Viscera, as they spend their days haunting the living, sharing their experiences and drinking at an underworld bar called Hemingway's, which was filmed in the oldest pub on the River Thames, The Mayflower.